 And when there's an accident, that's exactly what you want.

-Quick, no-drama changes so the child (and YOU) get right back to bed.
+Quick, no-drama changes so the child (and YOU) get right back to bed (and sleep.)
 I really like using a mattress protector, a big cloth diaper changing pad, or large cloth diaper prefolds actually work well, especially when you're traveling.

-Related: I share a free printable with my night training checklist to hang up as a reminder.
+Related: I share a free printable with a checklist of night time potty training tips to hang up as a reminder.
 Sign Up Here For Your Potty Training Cheatsheets.

 3. Change the cup if your toddler is still asking for water

-One HUGE part of seeing success in night training comes with the upside down pyramid of fluids that Jamie talks about in Oh Crap Potty Training.
-If you're hitting resistance to drop the bottle/cup of water before bed, here's how to move in the right direction without going to battle with your toddler.
+One HUGE part of seeing success in overnight potty training comes with the upside down pyramid of fluids that Jamie talks about in Oh Crap Potty Training.
+If you're hitting resistance to drop the bottle or sippy cup of water before bed, here's how to move in the right direction without stepping right into a power battle with your toddler.

 Use a different cup!

-Instead of giving your toddler their usual cup or sippy cup with water, and putting way less in — and then hearing protests that they want a FULL cup, try this.
+Instead of giving your toddler their usual bottle or sippy cup with water, and putting way less in — and then hearing protests that they want a FULL cup, try this.